r-lib/devtools/rcmd-notes.md

+The following notes were generated across my local OS X install, ubuntu running on travis-ci and win builder.
+Response to NOTEs across three platforms below.

 * checking package dependencies ...
 NOTE

   Note about rstudio package included in DESCRIPTION.
+Will be removed once rstudioapi package is accepted.

 * checking R code for possible problems ...
 NOTE
   Found the following calls to attach():